fbpx

 Summers in Tuscany are warm and the sun stays up until late.
 However, not all summer months are made equal.

 June sees long days where the sun is up until past 9pm and summer solstice celebrations abound.
 It is a wonderful month with warm temperatures, beautiful evenings, extra long days and plenty of festivals in the many medieval towns where age-old traditions are kept alive.
-It is a month we love because it is the beginning of summer and spirits are high with anticipation.
+It is a month I love because it is the beginning of summer and spirits are high with anticipation.

 July and August are hot and sticky and temperatures can make sightseeing unpleasant in the heat of the day.
-This is particularly true of the second half of July and the first half of August which we recommend to avoid at all costs.
+This is particularly true of the second half of July and the first half of August which I recommend to avoid at all costs.

 In August, Italians take their summer holidays and Florence and Tuscany are packed with tourists and fewer locals who prefer to head to the mountains or the beaches.
 Anything frequented by locals will be booked out.